Basefarm’s new recruit shares insights on EU data centre industry

 Digital transformation has seen European managed service provider Basefarm growing in leaps and bounds in recent years.

-“Data is the backbone of the digital revolution and we're seeing a big change in the data centre market because of it.
+“Data is the backbone of the digital revolution and we're seeing a big change in the data center market because of it.
 Organisations are moving away from managing their own IT operations and infrastructure, but not only that, they are actively seeking IT partnerships to get access to expertise in areas like cloud services, big data analytics, AI and machine learning,” says Tømmeraas.

 “Most customers need partners they can trust with their mission critical IT, someone who will store their data, but also help them innovate and develop new services and who truly understands how to manage these effectively and securely in a hybrid cloud environment.
 We talk about it as a "from idea to cable approach", a one-stop-shop of innovation, development and management.”